Why you must not read these translations

 — Werner Herzog, interviewed in The Guardian, 19 June 2020.

-I won't argue that reading my translations is better than reading the German originals (though truth to tell a couple friends have unreasonably suggested as much), but following Werner Herzog's position one might argue there's no point in reading Shakespeare unless in English—never mind that much Elizabethan usage is quite unintelligible without footnotes.
-So if you're German, better put aside those wonderful Schlegel translations of Shakespeare, which practically converted him into a national poet of Germany.
+I won't argue that reading my translations is better than reading the German originals, but following Werner Herzog's position one might argue there's no point in reading Shakespeare unless in English—never mind that Elizabethan usage is often quite unintelligible without footnotes.
+So if you're German, better not put aside those wonderful Schlegel translations of Shakespeare, which practically converted him into a national poet of Germany.

 Unlike most other poets of his times, Hölderlin has interesting and perhaps even important things to say, and there's no need, in the interest of linguistic aesthetics, not to share the wealth with those unfortunates handicapped with an ignorance of the German language.

 Some critics cannot resist classifying Hölderlin as a Romantic poet, mainly I suppose because he lived in that era.
 In fact he had not much in common with his contemporaries, who binged with delight on Volkslieder, ballads, German antiquarianism, traditional rhymed verse forms, as well as yearning for the Infinite and so forth.
 Perhaps Hölderlin's reluctance to participate might have contributed to the indifferent reception of his published poetry, although you can find themes one might pertinently label "Romantic" in the Hyperion novel and Death of Empedocles play.